How does mid server upgrade process work? Knowing this may help you debug if it goes wrong.

 - Meanwhile, the "ServiceNow Platform Distribution Upgrade..."
 Service Started, and will do the following:

-- This will start immediately, before the MID Server has shut down, which may take some minutes to complete.
+- This will start immediately after the "Bootstrapping upgrade" log above, before the MID Server has finished shutting down, which may take some minutes to complete.
 This upgrade service does not wait for the MID Server to fully shut down before continuing.

 - If there are file locks when deleting or overwriting files, then the MID Server will retry each second until whatever process has the file (which may be the MID Server, or something else like anti-virus) lets go of the file, but we only retry up to a overall timeout of 2 or 10 minutes 7.1, before the upgrade service fails.
 The upgrade will stop and MID Server remain down if that happens.
 Manually running glide-dist-upgrade.bat again later may allow it to continue in this situation.